Top 6 (CeFi) Platforms: Earn Interest While HODLING

 YouHodler: Unique CeFi Provider

-As with all the others let’s start with lending.
-YouHodler offers competitive interest rates with 12 % on most stablecoins, 4.8 % on BTC, and 5.5 % on ETH.
-On top of that they have rates on coins like YFI (4.5%) and Sushi (7%).
-Altogether YouHodler supports 39 different cryptocurrencies.
+As with all the others, let’s start with lending.
+YouHodler offers competitive interest rates of up to 15% on most stablecoins, 4.5% on BTC and ETH.
+On top of that, they have rates on coins like YFI (4.5%) and Sushi (7%).
+Altogether YouHodler supports over 50 different cryptocurrencies.
 The interest is paid weekly in the same currency you deposited, nothing new here.

 The borrowing side is also fairly similar to others excluding one major difference.
 On other sites, the amount you can borrow on your collateral is around 50% while YouHodler allows as high as up to 90% and you can use all of the top 20 coins as collateral.